w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ### Announcing the Proposal

 To minimize storage on chain, proposals don't contain contextual information.
-When a user submits a proposal, they will probably need to find an off-chain way to explain the proposal.
+When a user submits a proposal, they will need to find an off-chain way to explain the proposal.
 Most discussion takes place on the following platforms:

 - Many community members participate in discussion in the